 An HE variant HT Control field shall not be present in a frame addressed to a STA unless that STA declares support for +HTC-HE in the HE MAC Capabilities Information field(#4751) of the HE Capabilities element.
 The HE variant HT Control field carried in the frame may contain a Control subfield supported by the intended receiver that has:

-A value of 0 in the Control ID subfield when the transmitting STA expects an HE TB PPDU that carries an immediate acknowledgement, as described in 27.5.2 (UL MU operation).
+A value of 0 in the Control ID subfield when the transmitting STA expects an HE TB PPDU that follow the UMRS information as described in 27.5.2.2 (Rules for soliciting UL MU frames) (#8147).

 A value of 1 in the Control ID subfield when the transmitting STA changes its(#5335) operating mode, as described in 27.8 (Operating mode indication).